Martha Plimpton: 1980–1989: Early roles and The Goonies

 In her late teenaged years, Plimpton was also active in theater, performing in regional theater in Seattle, Washington, where her mother was living at the time.
 She also began a career making small independent film appearances with supporting roles in big-budget films.
-She appeared in the 1988 Woody Allen film Another Woman.
+Plimpton appeared in the 1988 Woody Allen film Another Woman.
 She starred as a cancer patient in the German film Zwei Frauen (1990) (released in America as Silence Like Glass).
 The film was nominated for a German Film Award as Best Fiction Film.
 Plimpton shaved her head to play a cancer patient in Zwei Frauen.
-She played the independent teenage daughter of Dianne Wiest's character in Parenthood.
+Plimpton played the independent teenage daughter of Dianne Wiest's character in Parenthood.
 Parenthood grossed over $126 million and received two Oscar nominations, one of her most successful movie appearances since The Goonies.

-1990s
+1990–2008: Mature roles and Broadway debut

-Plimpton appeared in the Robert De Niro 1990 film Stanley & Iris in a supporting role.
-She also appeared in the 1991 TV movie A Woman At War in the lead role as Helene Moskiewicz.
-Plimpton played the starring role of Samantha in the film Samantha (1992).
+Plimpton appeared in the Robert De Niro-Jane Fonda 1990 romantic drama Stanley & Iris in a supporting role.
+She also appeared in the 1991 TV movie A Woman At War in the lead role as Helene Moszkiewiez.
+Plimpton played the starring role of Samantha in the film Samantha (1991).
 She appeared as an activist in the independent film Inside Monkey Zetterland released in 1993.
-She appeared in the television film Daybreak (1993, HBO).
+Plimpton appeared in the television film Daybreak (1993, HBO).
 She appeared in the Showtime television film Chantilly Lace.
-She had a featured role in the film Josh and S.A.M.
+Plimpton had a featured role in the film Josh and S.A.M.
 (1993) as a runaway who takes care of the two boys.
 She played the lead in The Beans of Egypt, Maine, based on the Carolyn Chute novel.
 Plimpton also appeared as herself in the independent film by Eric Schaeffer My Life's in Turnaround (1993), a movie about filmmakers trying to make a movie.
 She appeared as a close friend of radical feminist Valerie Solanas in the film I Shot Andy Warhol (1996).